On the Benefits of Inducing Local Lipschitzness for Robust Generative Adversarial Imitation Learning: Additional Experiments

 The experiments mentioned in the main text correspond to the case where we use the $L_2$ norm for all the above quantities.
 In this section in the appendix, however, we discuss the results when we use the $L_\infty$ instead.

-For this set of experiments we use the same environments as the main text, i.e., simulated robot locomotion environments in the MuJoCo suite \cite{todorov2012mujoco}, namely Walker2d, Hopper, and HalfCheetah.
+For this set of experiments, we use the same environments as the main text, i.e., simulated robot locomotion environments in the MuJoCo suite \cite{todorov2012mujoco}, namely Walker2d, Hopper, and HalfCheetah.

 \textbf{Regularizing the Discriminator.} First, we investigate the effect of inducing local Lipschitzness in the discriminator of LL-GAIL using $L_\infty$ norm (see Figures~\ref{subplot:Walker2d-d-L-inf}, \ref{subplot:Hopper-d-L-inf}, \ref{subplot:HalfCheetah-d-L-inf}).
-Using Algorithm.~\ref{alg:lip-disc}, we train the discriminator-regularized LL-GAIL on a range of hyper-parameters $\gamma$ and $r_p$.
+We refer to this method as LLD-GAIL.
+Using Algorithm.~\ref{alg:lip-disc}, we train LLD-GAIL on a range of hyper-parameters $\gamma$ and $r_p$.

-Figure~\ref{subplot:Walker2d-d-L-inf} benchmarks the discriminator-regularized LL-GAIL against the baselines for the Walker2d environment.
-The plot on the left hand side of Figure~\ref{subplot:Walker2d-d-L-inf} compares the performance of the generators learned by different models in test scenarios where the observations are corrupted by different levels of noise.
-To simulate the effect of noise on observations, we add noise within an $L_\infty$ norm equal to the the noise level reported on the plots.
+Figure~\ref{subplot:Walker2d-d-L-inf} benchmarks the discriminator-regularized LL-GAIL (LLD-GAIL) against the baselines for the Walker2d environment.
+The plot on the left-hand side of Figure~\ref{subplot:Walker2d-d-L-inf} compares the performance of the generators learned by different models in test scenarios where the observations are corrupted by different levels of noise.
+To simulate the effect of noise on observations, we add noise within an $L_\infty$ norm equal to the noise level reported on the plots.

-To understand the link between the local Lipschitzness of the generators and their robustness, the plot on the right hand side of Figure~\ref{subplot:Walker2d-d-L-inf} displays the empirical local Lipschitzness constant (ELLC) of the trained generators.
-The ELLC is an empirical metric which quantifies the local Lipschitzness properties of a trained generator.
+To understand the link between the local Lipschitzness of the generators and their robustness, the plot on the right-hand side of Figure~\ref{subplot:Walker2d-d-L-inf} displays the empirical local Lipschitzness constant (ELLC) of the trained generators.
+The ELLC is an empirical metric that quantifies the local Lipschitzness properties of a trained generator.
 A generator with a higher EELC is more sensitive to perturbations in the observations.

 To train the noisy GAIL baseline, we perturb the observations fed to the discriminator with random noise within an $L_\infty$ ball where the radius of the ball specifies the noise level.
 We train the noisy GAIL with a range of noise levels but we only report the results corresponding to the best training noise level ($0.03$ noise measured in $ L_\infty$ for all cases ).